paddysplace/paddysblog-v3/_posts/2021-08-12-a-running-low.md

 But it's not that easy when you're surrounded by thieves.
 And I let them take everything.

 The depression and self loathing can be crippling.
-Once it sets in that's no going back.
+Once it sets in there's no going back.
 I had to get out of the gym quickly after that.

 Maybe tomorrow will be better.
 Maybe if I wasn't in there on my own I wouldn't feel so vulnerable.
 But the dark side of me pushes people away.
 Or just won't let them get close.